 The Four Types of Computer Software

-The four types of computer software include system, application, malicious and programming software.
-Computer software, together with hardware and humanware components make a complete computer system.
+The four types of computer software include systems, application, malicious and programming software.
+Computer software, together with hardware and humanware components make up a complete computer system ready for productivity and entertainment.

 Computer software, together with hardware and humanware components make a complete computer system.
 Whereas hardware and humanware are tangible and human, software is data/information, system programs, user applications, instructions, libraries, codes documents and media files, that can only be experienced.